Nictiz/HL7-mappings/README.md

 This repository contains executable mappings to convert between different HL7 formats (like HL7v3 and FHIR) for various Dutch standards for electronic exchange of healthcare information.

 These mappings are usually based on XSLT transformations on XML messages.
 Most of these mappings use a neutral intermediate format called ADA ([ART-DECOR Applications](https://art-decor.org/mediawiki/index.php?title=ADA_Documentation)), which is an extension of the [ART-DECOR tooling](https://art-decor.org/mediawiki/index.php/Main_Page) for specifying electronic healthcare standards.

 Within Nictiz ADA is used for additional purposes, like generating documentation.
 These mappings are not part of this public repository.

 These mappings are mainly used for demonstration purposes.
 Nictiz provides no guarantees regarding the accuracy of the transformations.

+The XSLT's have been tested with Saxon-HE-9.8.0-15.jar .

 ## Folder structure

 The repo is organized along the following folders:

+* `ada_2_ada`: mappings to translate from ADA to ADA formats.
 * `ada_2_fhir`: mappings to translate from ADA to FHIR formats.
 * `ada_2_hl7`: mappings to translate from ADA to HL7v3 formats.
 * `hl7_2_ada`: mappings to translate from HL7v3 to ADA formats.